Divorce in 2025: Procedure Overview and Key Points

 Separate property includes property obtained before the marriage, as well as inheritances and personal injury settlements.
 Community property includes property obtained during the marriage, other than some specific exceptions.
 In a divorce, the spouses keep their separate property and divide the community property.

 A majority of states, such as Florida, require an equitable distribution of property.
 This system is much more flexible and, as a result, complex.
 Rather than dividing property equally, the court divides it fairly.
-As a result, a spouse and their property division lawyer can introduce issues such as their education, job prospects and health to gain a larger share of the couple’s property.
+As a result, a spouse and their property division lawyer can introduce issues such as their education, job prospects and health to gain a larger share of the couple’s property, unless the terms of a prenuptial agreement apply.

 4. Spousal Support